 - Erection cost

 - Insulation (if required).

 Typical Installed Costs:

-- A basic 30x40 metal building with no interior finishing will cost $20-$50 per square foot, and
+- A basic 30x40 building with no interior finishing will cost $20-$50 per square foot, and

 - a 30x40 metal home with a full interior build-out can cost $100+ per square foot.

-The intended end-use will govern the eave height of your building.
-The building height is measured at the eave, and there must be a two-foot clearance between the top of the doors and the eave.
+The intended end-use will govern the eave height of your structure.
+The building height is measured at the eave, and a two-foot clearance must be between the top of the doors and the eave.